KelseyErickson/lighthouse-web-notes/Week_3/Modules/OPP_and_Classes.md

 - you can call methods on the instances but not on the class itself since it is just a blueprints

 ## Constructor
-constructor – a special kind of methos that gets exectured when an object instance in sreated from a class.
-Eveything inside the constructor methos will get run for the new isntance of the class.
-Helps set up default state for new instances.
-It is for setting default values.
+- constructor – a special kind of method that gets exected when an object instance is created from a class.

+- Eveything inside the constructor method will get run for the new instance of the class.
+Helps set up default state(makes default values) for new instances.
+- the objects we create with classes are just objects but we create them with defaults

+## Primitives as Objects
+- every primitive (not symbol) has a corresponding object constructor.
+- object construtors can be invoked with the keyword 'new'.
+- an object primitive will == a non object primitive but will not ===
+- it is generally bad practice to use object constructors to create primitives.